-Acting for TV and Film
+Acting for TV and Film-Playing the Villain

 Since graduating from a drama degree from Queen’s University Belfast, Shaun has worked as a professional actor in Ireland and the UK for eleven years in a career spanning theatre, film, television and radio.
 Shaun is a deviser and collaborator in front of and behind camera.
 In 2015 he co-created crime-drama series Farr, with writer/director Aidan Largey, which premiered on the international RTE player.
-To date, Farr has won five international awards from major web-pilot festivals in Europe and America, including Best Drama at Seriesfest Colorado andITVfest Denver, and two Best Actor awards for Shaun’s performance of the character Michael Gallagher.
+To date Farr has won five international awards from major web-pilot festivals in Europe and America, including Best Drama at Series fest Colorado and ITV fest Denvir, and two Best Actor awards for Shaun’s performance of the character Michael Gallagher.
 Farr is currently in development for a major series release.
 Shaun is a writer and director.
-His short film Trespasses was awarded funding from Northern Ireland Screen and later premiered at the Belfast film festival.Television credits include Farr (RTE), Game of Thrones (HBO), The Frankenstein Chronicles (ITVencore), The Lodge (The Disney Channel), Betrayal of Trust (BBCNI), and Dani’s Castle (CBBC).
-Film credits include Halo:Nightfall (Scottfree), The Butchering (What’s Next films) and Made in Belfast (KGB), The Monday Club (Stay Beautiful), One New Friend (Derry Playhouse), Empire State (Fortune and Glory), Two little boys (NI Screen), Waiting Game (What’s Next), Same Again (Fortune and Glory), and Time and Again (NI Screen).
+His short film Trespasses was awarded funding from Northern Ireland Screen and later premiered at the Belfast film festival.Television credits include Farr (RTE), Game of Thrones (HBO), The Frankenstein Chronicles (ITVencore), The Lodge (The Disney Channel), Betrayal of Trust (BBCNI) and Dani’s Castle (CBBC).
+Film credits include Halo:Nightfall (Scottfree), The Butchering (What’s Next films), Made in Belfast (KGB), The Monday Club (Stay Beautiful), One New Friend (Derry Playhouse), Empire State (Fortune and Glory), Two little boys (NI Screen), Waiting Game (What’s Next), Same Again (Fortune and Glory), and Time and Again (NI Screen).
 Most recently he has been performing the UK premiere of Ana Nogueira’s Empathitrax at the Karamel Club, London and performing the lead role in Tinderbox theatre company’s The Man who fell to Pieces in The MAC, Belfast.

 There are many disciplines in the world of acting.
 Among the most challenging and yet rewarding is that of acting on screen.
 Acting in front of a lens, is a polar shift from treading the boards.
 The intensity and pressure to perform can feel overwhelming.

-What You Will Learn:
+What You Will Need: